Corniflex/InfernaleGuerraMass/README.txt

 Pulled from my end of studies project.

 Files included this repo are the ones that are mainly mine and contain the core of my work on this project.
+As the project isn't complete, files may contain unclear elements used for debugging / unused elements that haven't been cleaned-up.
+For this, I apologize in advance and will update the repo again as the project reaches it's end.

 A quick overview of the project :
 We're making an RTS game that gets rid of the micro-management aspect.
 The game also has the ambition of displaying large amounts of units on screen to give the sensation of leading hordes into battle.